hacklex/PingPlotter/README.md

 # PingPlotter

-A simple tool to track your ping to any desired host.
+A simple tool to watch your ping history to any desired host.

 You can also export the log to a CSV file.